-- 1. Fundamentally, Rotary is a philosophy of life that undertakes to reconcile the ever present conflict between the desire to profit for one's self and the duty and consequent impulse to serve others.
-This philosophy is the philosophy of service "Service Above Self" and is based on the practical ethical principle that "One profits most who serves best." - 2.
+- 1. Fundamentally, Rotary is a philosophy of life that undertakes to reconcile the everpresent conflict between the desire to profit for oneself and the duty and consequent impulse to serve others.
+This philosophy is the philosophy of service - "Service Above Self" - and is based on the practical ethical principle that "One profits most who serves best." - 2.
 Primarily, a Rotary club is a group of representative business and professional people and community leaders who have accepted the Rotary philosophy of service and are seeking: